dmitriz/cpsfy/README.md

 const cpsFun = callback => flydStream
   .map(x => callback(x))
 ```
-The resulting `cpsFun` function, when called with any `callback`,
+The resulting CPS function `cpsFun`, when called with any `callback`,
-simply subsribe that callback to the stream events.
+simply subsribes that callback to the stream events.

 Conversely, any CPS function `cpsFun` can be simply called with
 any `flyd` stream in place of one of its callback arguments: